About us

 RHCA is always keen to hear from its members and the local community.
 If you have any issues, you would like us to look into, please contact us.

-2022-23 Committee
+2024-25 Committee

-Kerry Watson, Vice President
+Kerry Watson, Acting President

 Kerry is a marketing and communications professional working as an adviser for State Government and brings a broad experience from the travel, health, community service and media industries to the association.
-Kerry and her husband moved to Red Hill in 2009 and she enjoys being active in the local community and has a long involvement with the Dunns Creek Landcare and the Hinterland Tourism Association.
-She is a passionate Green Wedge supporter also a proud mum with three children, a keen traveller, adventure seeker, gardener and together with her husband David they run a small accommodation business, Haven Red Hill. |
+Kerry and her husband moved to Red Hill in 2009 and she enjoys being active in the local community and had a long involvement with the Dunns Creek Landcare and the Hinterland Tourism Association.
+She is a passionate Green Wedge supporter also a proud mum with three children, a keen traveller, adventure seeker, gardener and together with her husband David they run a small accommodation business, Haven Red Hill.

-David Maddocks, Treasurer
+David Maddocks, Vice President and Treasurer

 David is a former President of RHCA and brings his wealth of knowledge and experience as a chemical engineer and quantity surveyor to his post-retirement occupations which centre around protecting the environment from threats, be they natural or man-made.
 His presidency of Manton & Stony Creeks Landcare Group and the Mornington Peninsula Landcare Network reflect his major interests.